 An ankle sprain is a stretched or torn ligament in your ankle.
 Ligaments connect your bones at the joint and keep them from moving out of place.
 There are three grades of ankle sprains.
-Grade 1 is mild, grade 2 is moderate, and grade 3 is severe.
+Grade 1 is mild, grade 2 is moderate, and grade 3 is a severely sprained ankle.
 The grade of your sprain is based on the damage to your ligaments.
 If you have a higher-grade sprain, you might have torn several ligaments.

 Symptoms of an ankle sprain

 - pain or tenderness

 - inability to walk or put weight on your foot.

 Ankle sprains often occur during physical activity.
 Sometimes they can happen when you walk or run on a rough surface.
 You could fall, land on your ankle wrong, or twist your ankle.